 Every fall, the Western Arctic Caribou Herd, the largest in the state at over 200,000 animals, moves south from their summer range in the arctic through the western Brooks Range and toward the Seward Peninsula.
 They move in small bands of a few to a few hundred animals as they cross the many passes and river valleys of the DeLong Mountains.
 This trip aims to put you in their path.

-Late August is the optimal time to catch the fall caribou migration.
+Late August and the first week of September is the optimal time to catch the fall caribou migration.
 The caribou are growing their rich winter coats and bulls with pale manes and full racks of antlers are a dramatic sight.
 Fall is also a spectacular time of year to be in the Brooks Range.
 The tundra should be a carpet of red, orange, and yellow.
 If the skies are clear, the nights will be dark enough to give us a chance of seeing the Aurora Borealis.
 Whether we catch the herds or not, the photography opportunities should be outstanding.

 Not having to move camps each day is one of the pleasures of a base camp trip.
 With multiple days to do what we please, we’ll have the rare opportunity to intimately know a small piece of this vast arctic wilderness.
 Each day of the trip we will explore away from camp to hike in the mountains, wander up creeks, or follow caribou trails.
 We’ll search for ancient campsites, fish in the local lakes and rivers, and keep our eyes peeled for wildlife.
 While in camp we will have the luxury of a heated kitchen tent where we can relax and take our meals in comfort.